imaantaheri/SDAD/README.md

 ```

 ## Implementation
-To run *SDAD* and its alternatives follwoing steps should be taken:
+To run *SDAD* and its alternatives, follwoing steps should be taken:

 - Clone this reporsitory into a local machine.
 - Download the [AnoLT](https://github.com/imaantaheri/AnoLT) dataset and copy it into the `data` folder of the cloned reporsitory.